#1 Home Improvement Retailer

 This area is primarily in Zone 6, with Zone 5 starting in Central Illinois, slightly north of Peoria and Bloomington-Normal.
 The outdoor growing season doesn't begin here until mid-March or even April, although you can plant some veggie seeds halfway through February.
 Tomatoes, peppers, cucumbers, squash, and other classic garden crops will do well in this region, and most of them can get an early start indoors before spring really moves in.

-Also, check out cruciferous veggies and certain herbs if you’re ready to get planting.
+Also, check out certain herbs and cruciferous veggies if you're ready to get planting.
 This includes cabbage, broccoli, and kale.
 Greens like spinach, artichokes, and fragrant herbs, including oregano, basil, and parsley, also don't mind an early beginning.
 The main concern is waiting until the frost has passed for the season, so planting seeds outdoors as direct sow is later here compared to farther south.

 Start Seeds Indoors